 As you might have already guessed, this is far from a perfect work at home opportunity (and don’t forget there is no such thing as that anyway).
 The primary gripes I see online from people who actually do work for this company is the seriously low pay and the occasional lack of work.
 This is why you just can’t depend on it for income.
 Some people who apply also complain because they never hear back despite having a very high percentile score after taking the test.

 There are some good things about The Smart Crowd.
 First off, the work is kind of fun to do, especially if you’re someone who occasionally enjoys little mindless tasks.
 It also will give you some data entry experience.
-This will be super helpful if you ever decide to pursue some more lucrative data entry opportunities.
+This will be super helpful if you ever decide to pursue some more lucrative work at home data entry jobs.
 Although they’re hard to find, these do exist.
 Great American Opportunities is one that comes to mind here.

 And, as stated above, the company is known for paying so you don’t have to worry about it being some shady data entry scam.
 If you wanted to spend a little bit of time on it each week, this could be some extra money for you every month.

 I was able to get accepted by this company a few years ago when they were known as Key For Cash.
 I was excited to get in because I enjoy data entry.
 At the time I started, I was also doing a lot of freelance writing which paid considerably more so it just made sense for me to spend most of my time on that.
 However, I would often log into Virtual Bee here and there and do some keying just because it’s fun.

 At the time I used the site, you had to have earned a minimum amount to make payout and I never worked enough to reach that threshold.